teixeiralari/KluSIM/README.md

 ### Usage Example Script

-For your convenience, we have provided a script (*usage_example.py*) that demonstrates the usage of the *KluSIM* algorithm with a sample dataset.
-Simply run the script to see the algorithm in action:
+We have provided a script (*usage_example.py*) on how to use the *KluSIM* algorithm with a sample dataset.
+To run it, execute the following command:

 ```bash
     python3 usage_example.py